FirebaseExtended/firepad/docs/index.md

 # Firepad API

-## Constructor
+## Constructing a Firepad

-{% highlight javascript %}
-    var firepad = Firepad.fromCodeMirror(firebaseRef, codeMirror, options)
-{% endhighlight %}
+`Firepad.fromCodeMirror(firebaseRef, codeMirror, options)`

+>Creates a new Firepad from the specified CodeMirror instance, using the specified Firebase location to store data.
+The
+>options hash can be used to customize behavior.
+>
-Available Options:
+>Available Options:
+>

-* `richTextToolbar` (default: false) - Adds a toolbar with buttons for bold, italic, etc.
+>* `richTextToolbar` (default: false) - Adds a toolbar with buttons for bold, italic, etc.
-* `richTextShortcuts` (default: false) - Maps Ctrl-B to bold, etc.
+>* `richTextShortcuts` (default: false) - Maps Ctrl-B to bold, etc.
-* `userId` (default: random) - The user ID for the person editing.
+>* `userId` (default: random) - The user ID for the person editing.
-* `userColor` (default: generated from userId) - A css color (e.g. "#ccc") for this user's cursor.
+>* `userColor` (default: generated from userId) - A css color (e.g. "#ccc") for this user's cursor.

-## Events
+## Firepad Methods

+`firepad.on(eventType, callback);`

+>Attaches a callback for the given event type.
+>
-There is presently only one event, 'ready' which fires once Firepad has retrieved the initial editor contents.
-You must wait for this event to fire before calling any other methods.
-You can subscribe with `.on()` and unsubscribe with `.off()`.
+>There is presently only one event, 'ready' which fires once Firepad has retrieved the initial editor contents.
+You
+>must wait for this event to fire before calling any other methods.

 {% highlight javascript %}
     firepad.on('ready', function() {